Hound Dogs

 Beagle, Bloodhound, and Greyhound standing alert on a misty Canadian forest trail at sunrise, representing Hound dog breeds.

-Portuguese Podengo Pequeno with a reddish-brown and white coat sitting on a dirt trail in a forest, looking alert and curious with upright ears.
+Whippet with a smooth fawn and white coat sitting on a dirt trail in a forest, looking calm and alert with its slender build and gentle expression.